AdilArslann/M3-S2/README.md

 Fetches messages.

 - If `sprintCode` is provided in the request body, it fetches messages related to the sprint with that code.
-- If `username` is provided in the request body, it fetches messages related to the user with that username.
+- If `discordId` is provided in the request body, it fetches messages related to the user with that discordId.
-- If neither `sprintCode` nor `username` is provided, it fetches all messages.
+- If neither `sprintCode` nor `discordId` is provided, it fetches all messages.

 ### `GET /:id`, `DELETE /:id`, `PATCH /:id`, `PUT /:id`
 These routes are not supported.